 - Examine the psychology of conflict and the impact of power, stress and self-interest on possible conflict situations in the context of elections

-- Membership of ILM and will receipt of an ICPS/ ILM joint Certificate of achievement for the course
+- Membership of The Institute of Leadership will be in receipt of an ICPS/The Institute joint Certificate of achievement for the course

 - Access to a raft of resources to help you with your continuing professional development, including an award-winning library of e-learning content